The European Fine Art Fair

-The European Fine Art Fair known as TEFAF is an annual art, antiques, and design fair organized by The European Fine Art Foundation in the MECC in Maastricht, Netherlands.
+The European Fine Art Fair known as TEFAF is an annual art, antiques, and design fair organized by The European Fine Art Foundation in the MECC in Maastricht, Netherlands and New York, United States.
 It was first held open in 1988.

 The fair

 For ten days each year, 260 of the world's leading galleries from twenty countries, TEFAF Maastricht showcases the traditional areas of Old Master paintings and antique works of art currently on the market.
 In addition, visitors can view a variety of classical modern and contemporary art, such as jewellery, 20th-century design, and works on paper.
 There were 266 dealers from twenty countries at the fair's 2015 edition, showing museum-quality pieces ranging from classical antiquity to the 21st century, valued at 4 billion euros.
 TEFAF was reviewed by the Global Art Magazine.

 History

 TEFAF Maastricht is the offspring of two Dutch fairs launched in the mid-1970s: Pictura and De Antiquairs International.
 Pictura was the first international fine art fair in the Netherlands and launched in 1975.
 Antiqua, an antiques fair launched in 1978, became De Antiquairs International in 1982.
 Both fairs merged in 1985 under the banner of the Antiquairs International and Pictura Fine Art fair, held at Maastricht's Eurohal.

 A 10-day event organized by dealers under the umbrella of the non-profit European Fine Art Foundation, TEFAF Maastricht was subsequently launched at the MECC in 1988, with 89 participating dealers, the majority of them Dutch.
 It grew to rival known art centers like Paris and London and targeted wealthy collectors in Germany and Switzerland.
 Though the fair was founded as a fair for dealers in old masters art, more than half the participants have other specialties, including antiquities, furniture, decorative artwork from medieval times to today, rare books and jewellery.
 By 2014, 43% of dealers at TEFAF specialized in antiques (119 out of 274 galleries).
 A shortage of museum-quality historic paintings and collectors' shifting tastes have resulted in an increasing emphasis on more recent material.

 In 2000, for the first time TEFAF launched an independent study about the size and structure of the European art and antiques market, resulting in the annual publication of the Art Market Report.
 For years, the fair was considered "a footnote in the annual art market calendar", according to the Wall Street Journal.
 During the art market boom, collectors put a premium on high-profile contemporary art sales like the Art Basel fairs in Switzerland and Miami and the biannual modern and contemporary art sales of Christie's and Sotheby's in London and New York.
 The fair celebrated its 25th anniversary in 2012 and is today regarded, along with Swiss modern and contemporary art fair Art Basel, as the world's leading art fair.
 In 2016, TEFAF formed a ten-year partnership with the Limburg provincial government, the city of Maastricht and the MECC Maastricht convention centre to improve the city's infrastructure.